-- Keeping Children Safe in Education (2021) - Working Together to Safeguard Children (Parts updated December 2020)
+- Keeping Children Safe in Education (2023) - Working Together to Safeguard Children 2018 (updated 2022) - Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015)

-- Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015) - Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (September 2021) - 2.6 Keeping Children Safe in Education remains in force throughout the Covid-19 emergency period.
-In addition, we have regard to non-statutory interim guidance on safeguarding schools, colleges and other providers during the coronavirus outbreak.
-We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children during this time. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
-A list of these can be found in Annex B of Keeping Children Safe in Education (September 2021). - 2.8 This policy should be read in conjunction with the following policies;
+- 2.6 We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children across the city. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
+A list of these can be found in Annex B of Keeping Children Safe in Education (September 2023). - 2.8 This policy should be read in conjunction with the following policies;